paritytech/txwrapper/examples/README.md

 ## Offline vs Online

-In `./index.ts`, the only online parts of the scripts are all using the `rpcToNode` function.
+In `./index.ts`, the `rpcToNode` function is the only function that needs to be called online.
 Everything else can be performed offline.
-In particular, this example shows how to perform offline:
+In particular, this example shows how to perform the following offline:

 - generate a tx
 - create its signing payload